HardikBhut/NYTiemsapp/README.md

 # NYTimes
 User Stories
+- This App Create in Swift 4.0  with Xcode Version 10.0 and minimum Deplyment Target is 9.0

 - First Create single app and add pod in app for calling web-service

 - Pod Create with terminal